 A dye or pigment derived from a natural source, such as a vegetable, mineral, or animal, is generally exempt from certification requirements.
 Many color additives are exempt from certification, such as annatto extract (yellow), caramel (yellow to tan), dehydrated beets (bluish-red), grape skin extract (red or purple), and beta-carotene (yellow to orange).

-Ultimately, it can be concluded that the use of permitted synthetic dyes is widespread across various applications, including food, pharmaceuticals, and cosmetics.
+Ultimately, permitted synthetic dyes are widespread across various applications, including food, pharmaceuticals, and cosmetics.
 The Prevention of Food Adulteration (PFA) Act of 1995 approves and permits the use of permitted synthetic food dyes in the food industry.

-Permitted synthetic food colors, also known as artificial colors, are derived from chemical reactions and are most widely used in the food and pharmaceutical industries.
+Permitted synthetic food colors, or artificial colors, are derived from chemical reactions and are most widely used in the food and pharmaceutical industries.
 Are you a business or individual professional looking for more information on a wide range of permitted synthetic dyes?
 Contact us today!